funspectre/image-filter/README.md

 2. [The RestAPI Backend](https://github.com/udacity/cloud-developer/tree/master/course-02/exercises/udacity-c2-restapi), a Node-Express server which can be deployed to a cloud service.
 3. The Image Filtering Microservice, the focus of this repo.
 It is a Node-Express application which runs a simple script to process images.

+The source code for this project is available on [Github]( https://github.com/funspectre/sigmage-filter ).
 You may access a live version of the service at [this URL]( http://sigmage-filter-dev.eba-g4xd2v6p.us-east-1.elasticbeanstalk.com ).

 ## Setup Development Environment